octoco-ltd/octoco-templates/templates/ts-react-app/src/models/zREADME.md

 # Models with Zod

+> TODO: MOVE MODELS OVER TO ZOD AND NEW STRUCTURE

 This folder is designated for storing models, and we'll be utilizing Zod for defining and validating these models.

 ## Introduction